Major transport incident

 • first aid kit

-1. Remain in the carriage – if safe to do so, remain where you are and follow the instructions from the driver or other train staff
+1. Stay in your seat – follow the instructions from the train staff

-2. Move to safety – if instructed by a member of train staff, move to safety either within another carriage or outside, and away from the tracks.
-Be aware of other trains on nearby tracks and take care when leaving a carriage as there may be a significant drop to the ground outside where there isn't a platform
+2. Move to safety – if instructed by the train staff, move carefully within another carriage or outside, away from the tracks.
+Be aware of other trains and significant drops to the ground where there isn't a platform

-3. Call for help – speak to the crew onboard the train or text the British Transport Police on 61016.
-In an emergency, use your mobile phone to call 999.
-If possible, use apps such as Google Maps and What3Words to find the exact incident location before calling the emergency services.
-If it's not an emergency, you can call the British Transport Police on 0800 405 040
+3. Call for help – speak to train staff or text the British Transport Police on 61016.
+In an emergency, call 999.
+If possible, use apps such as Google Maps and What3Words to find your location before calling the emergency services.
+If it's not an emergency, call the British Transport Police on 0800 405 040

-1. Read the safety information provided by the flight provider
+1. Read the safety information given by the airline

-3. Follow instructions provided by the flight crew in the event of an emergency
+3. Follow instructions from the crew in an emergency

 Further advice and information